 • Always on.
 Always working.
 Hyper-targeted.
 Evergreen.
 You own the content and the traffic.

-From this list, email is the cheapest tactic, but you’ll eventually reach email saturation.
-On the other hand, SEO is the foundation of everything digital.
-And once you build it, buyers will find you on search and answers, transforming SEO into your inbound machine.
+From this list, email is the most cost-effective option; however, you’ll eventually reach email saturation or have your domain marked as spam.
+SEO is next and is the foundation of everything digital.
+Once you build it, buyers will find you on search and answer engines, transforming your website into an inbound machine.
+Prioritize SEO today.

 3. Your Competitors Are Doing It, Just Not Well